agneknie/com4520DarwinProject/Web Scrapper & Crawler/README.md

+One of the first iterations of the script, which was used to consume the GUTENBERG Project data.
+Later, other versions were developed, which can be found in the upper level of the repository.

 ## Idiom Sentence Collection

 Folder contains several scripts used to gather links, scrape text from them, separate it into sentences and then filter those sentences that contain idioms from a pre-defines list.